BGP/MPLS L3 VPN

 switch(config-router-bgp-vrf-vrf1)# redistribute connected route-map BGP-ANNOUNCE-CONNECTED

-11. Optionally, redistribute static routes in the vrf into BGP, with associated route-map BGP-ANNOUNCE-STATIC.
+Optionally, redistribute static routes in the VRF into BGP, with the associated route-map BGP-ANNOUNCE-STATIC.

 switch(config-router-bgp-vrf-vrf1)# redistribute static route-map BGP-ANNOUNCE-STATIC

-12. The import and export route-maps should be separately configured.
-The configuration snippet below shows the configuration of the same route-map BGP-IMPORT-VRF-SERVICES.
+The import and export route-maps should be configured separately .
+The configuration example displays the configuration of the same route-map BGP-IMPORT-VRF-SERVICES.

 switch(config-router-bgp-vrf-vrf1)# route-map BGP-IMPORT-VRF-SERVICES permit 10